This page explains the International Student Admission Application process for the University of Mount Union.

 Students applying to the direct-entry nursing program have additional requirements for admission.
 Indicate nursing as the first academic interest on the “Academics” section of this application to generate additional questions required by nursing applicants.
 See the nursing admission requirements page on the website for more information on required materials for nursing applicants.

-English Language Proficiency Requirements Applicants are required to request an official score report to be sent to Mount Union from the testing agency for at least ONE of the following: Test of English as a Foreign Language (TOEFL - Mount Union's code is 1492), the International English Language Testing System (IELTS).
+English Language Proficiency Requirements Applicants are required to request an official score report to be sent to Mount Union from the testing agency for at least ONE of the following: Test of English as a Foreign Language (TOEFL - Mount Union's code is 1492) or the International English Language Testing System (IELTS).
 To be eligible for admission consideration, your score must be at least 61 (iBT), 500 (PBT), or 5.0-5.5 (IELTS).
 This is the minimum score level to be considered for admission.

 Mount Union will send a financial aid award to you AFTER you have been accepted for admission to the University and after Mount Union has received the International Student Financial Aid Application.
 The awarding process starts mid-March and continues throughout the academic year.

-- Transfer Student Document Requirements: If you have completed any University level coursework including English as a Second Language (ESL Programs), Certificate Programs, Diploma Programs, and all Credit and Non-credit Programs completed after high school, you are required to submit the following items, in addition to official final transcripts from your high school and all colleges/universities attended (see #4 above):
+Transfer Student Document Requirements: : If you have completed any University level coursework including English as a Second Language (ESL Programs), Certificate Programs, Diploma Programs, and all Credit and Non-credit Programs completed after high school, you are required to submit the following items, in addition to official final transcripts from your high school and all colleges/universities attended (see #4 above):

-Dean of Students Form: The Dean of Students Form will be forwarded to the appropriate administrator at each of your previously attended institutions.
+Dean of Students Form: The Dean of Students Form can be emailed or printed and delivered to the appropriate administrator at your most recently attended institution.
 Please review this form to understand its purpose in confirming your academic standing within the institution.
 (The Office of International Recruitment and Admission reserves the right to require a Dean’s Evaluation Form from any previously attended institution.
 If past or pending disciplinary issues are evident, we will also require a Dean’s Evaluation Form from every institution recently attended by you.)

 College Instructor Reference Form: The College Instructor Reference Form will be forwarded to the college instructor you indicate within your application.
 Please review this form to understand its purpose in serving as a recommendation.
 If you have been out of school for two or more years, you may alternatively indicate a supervisor at your most recent place of employment (including military service).